brendanberg/trilobyte/README.md

 encoding implementations.
 Trilobyte provides classes that implement base 16, Doug Crockford's base 32, Flickr's base 58, and base 64 encodings.

-This document describes the motivation behind the Trilobyte library and high- level use of the objects the library provides.
+This document describes the motivation behind the Trilobyte library and high-level use of the objects the library provides.

 Data Programming Guide